maxrmorrison/pyfoal/README.md

                         The json files to save the alignments --num_workers NUM_WORKERS
                         Number of CPU cores to utilize.
 Defaults to all cores.
-    --backend BACKEND
-                        The aligner to use.
-One of ['mfa' (default), 'p2fa'].
 ```

+## Training

+### Download

+`python -m pyfoal.data.download`

+Downloads and uncompresses the `arctic` and `libritts` datasets used for training.

+### Preprocess

+`python -m pyfoal.data.preprocess`

+Converts each dataset to a common format on disk ready for training.

+### Partition

+`python -m pyfoal.partition`

+Generates `train` `valid`, and `test` partitions for `arctic` and `libritts`.
+Partitioning is deterministic given the same random seed.
+You do not need to
+run this step, as the original partitions are saved in
+`pyfoal/assets/partitions`.

+### Train

+`python -m pyfoal.train --config <config> --gpus <gpus>`

+Trains a model according to a given configuration on the `libritts`
+dataset.
+Uses a list of GPU indices as an argument, and uses distributed
+data parallelism (DDP) if more than one index is given.
+For example,
+`--gpus 0 3` will train using DDP on GPUs `0` and `3`.

+### Monitor

+Run `tensorboard --logdir runs/`.
+If you are running training remotely, you
+must create a SSH connection with port forwarding to view Tensorboard.
+This can be done with `ssh -L 6006:localhost:6006 <user>@<server-ip-address>`.
+Then, open `localhost:6006` in your browser.

-## Tests
+## Evaluation

-Tests can be run as follows.
+### Evaluate

 ```
-pip install pytest
-pytest
+python -m pyfal.evaluate \
+    --config <config> \
+    --checkpoint <checkpoint> \
+    --gpu <gpu>
 ```

+Evaluate a model. `<checkpoint>` is the checkpoint file to evaluate and `<gpu>`
+is the GPU index.

+### Plot

+**TODO** - alignment plot

 ## References

+[1] R. Badlani, A. Łańcucki, K. J. Shih, R. Valle, W. Ping, and B.
+Catanzaro, "One TTS Alignment to Rule Them All," International
+Conference on Acoustics, Speech and Signal Processing (ICASSP), 2022.

-[1] J. Yuan and M. Liberman, “Speaker identification on the scotus
+[2] J. Yuan and M. Liberman, “Speaker identification on the scotus
 corpus,” Journal of the Acoustical Society of America, vol. 123, p.
 3878, 2008.

-[2] M. McAuliffe, , M. Socolof, S. Mihuc, M. Wagner, and M. Sonderegger,
+[3] M. McAuliffe, M. Socolof, S. Mihuc, M. Wagner, and M. Sonderegger,
 "Montreal Forced Aligner: Trainable Text-Speech Alignment Using Kaldi,"
 Interspeech, vol. 2017, p.
 498-502.
 2017.